 Anthony Carmody is a partner in Carmody Moran Solicitors, based in Dublin.
 He has significant experience defending and prosecuting personal injury claims, and together with the team at Carmody Moran Solicitors provide a prompt, efficient, and practical service to his clients.

-For further information please telephone us on 01 827 2888 to arrange an appointment.
-You can also contact us below through our website.
+For further information please telephone our personal injury solicitors on 01 827 2888 to arrange an appointment.
+You can also contact us through our website here.

 Anthony Carmody is a qualified solicitor with over 20 years’ experience in leading Dublin law firms.
 Anthony has specialised in the area of defending personal injury claims representing Insurance companies and Local Authorities, as well as undertaking claimant cases.